withmonumental/docs/src/guides/right_to_be_forgotten.md

 4. Select either **Member Contract** or **Guest Contract** depending on the space contract established with the artist or the collector
 5. Select in the list the artwork you wish to unpublish
 6. The artwork will be displayed
-7. Disable the **eye** (the eye is crossed out)
+7. Click on the **on space** button (the icon is crossed out)
 8. This action unpublished the artwork on the space
 9. To verify the artwork is unpublished, click on the artwork itself
 10. This will direct you to the artwork detailed view
 11. Under **Editions**, the space icon has disappeared indicating that the artwork is no more visible on the space

 ::: info Note
-As a reminder, if an artwork is not published in any space the artwork can be for sale.
+As a reminder, if an artwork is not published in any space the artwork cannot be for sale.
+:::

-To simply publish the artwork again on the space, enable the eye (the eye is no more crossed out) under the section **Space Contracts**.
+To simply publish the artwork again on the space, click on the **on space**  button (the icon is no more crossed out) under the section **Space Contracts**.
 To verify the artwork is published, click on the artwork itself under the section **Space Contracts**.
 The detailed view of the artwork window appears, under the section **Editions** the space icon is present.
-:::